 A lot of people have been asking me about the Michelin’s live stream link this year.
 I’ve seen many dead links circulating so far, but this is the legit one:

 Last Minute Rumors

 - Restaurant Barr in Copenhagen has had three Michelin inspectors visiting, according to chef Thorsten Schmidt.
 Sounds like the Noma-family might have done it again … Update: It was only a Michelin plate this time.

 - Apparently, Bjørn Svensson from restaurant Galt in Oslo is on his way to Copenhagen.
-That should be a safe sign for a star coming his way yet another time (he has previously held one star at both restaurant Oscarsgate and restaurant Fauna)
+That should be a safe sign for a star coming his way yet another time (he has previously held one star at both restaurant Oscarsgate and restaurant Fauna).
+Update: He did!

 No restaurants lost their stars or Bib Gourmands in Norway.
 Restaurant À l’aise, which I and many others predicted to get one star this year, got instead a Michelin plate with three pieces of cutlery.
 They should get the star next year for sure …

 Restaurant ORA was not announced as a new star at the award, despite the fact that chef Sasu Laukkonen closed his old one-Michelin starred restaurant Chef & Sommelier, and re-opened with a new name and concept.

 - Bar Agrikultur